About Marriott Rewards Premier Card

-There’s nothing too out-of-the-ordinary here, as comparable hotel cards like the Hyatt Visa have a similar annual fee ($75) and the same lowest APR (16.24%).
+There’s nothing too out-of-the-ordinary here, as comparable hotel cards like The World of Hyatt Credit Card have a similar annual fee and lowest APR.

 Our suggestion is to pay off your entire balance every month.
 For every $1,000 you leave on your balance, you’ll pay about $13 a month at best and around $22 at worst.
 Over the course of a year, that’s $162-$232 a year.
 In our opinion, this card (or any card, for that matter) isn’t worth it if you carry a balance of $1,000.

 What Other People Are Saying About the Marriott Rewards Card

 One way to know if a card lives up to the hype is to read what credit experts and other cardmembers are saying about it.